 Writing may be a solitary process, but you are not alone.

 ‘This is what the Royal Literary Fund does.
 It doesn’t just remove the financial worry; it also gives you an enormous boost to your confidence . . . it buys you time to think.’

 The RLF helps professional authors in financial difficulties.
 Our grants support writers in all sorts of practical ways – from fixing the roof to buying a mobility scooter, or helping with care costs.
-We also provide pensions to older writers.
+We also provide annual grants to older writers.